awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Use a tag to access a resource<a name="tag-resource"></a>

-This example policy grants an IAM user or role in your AWS account permission to use the `DetectAnomalies` operation with any model tagged with the key `stage` and the value `production`\.
+This example policy grants a user or role in your AWS account permission to use the `DetectAnomalies` operation with any model tagged with the key `stage` and the value `production`\.

 ```
 {